tmtsoftware/icd/README.md

     mongod -dbpath $db

-where $db is the directory containing the database.
+where $db is the directory that contains (or should contain) the database.

 After starting the database, ingest the published ICDs, which are stored in GitHub repositories: